nicolemarise/Production-Grade-AWS-Infrastructure-Cost-Optimized-and-Fault-Tolerant-Public/README.md

 ## Key decisions and trade-offs

 - **S3 Gateway endpoint instead of a NAT Gateway.** Private-subnet EC2 instances only needed to reach Amazon Linux's S3-backed package repos and the app's own S3 bucket — both reachable for free through an S3 Gateway endpoint.
-This avoided ~$65+/month in NAT Gateway costs with no functional downside.
+This avoided +/- $65 month in NAT Gateway costs with no functional downside.
-- **Multi-AZ RDS.** Chosen over single-AZ despite roughly doubling database cost, since high availability was an explicit requirement — a standby replica in a second AZ means the database survives an AZ outage.
+- **Multi-AZ RDS.** Chosen over single-AZ despite roughly doubling database cost, since high availability was an explicit requirement — a standby replica in a second AZ means the database survives an AZ outage reducing possible downtime.
-- **Destroy-and-redeploy workflow instead of running 24/7.** Since this is a portfolio project rather than a live product, infrastructure is built, verified, and torn down between sessions. `terraform apply` recreates the entire stack in ~15 minutes; `terraform destroy` removes it cleanly.
+- **Destroy-and-redeploy workflow instead of running 24/7.** Since this is a portfolio project rather than a live product, infrastructure is built, verified, and torn down between sessions. `terraform apply` recreates the entire stack in 15 minutes; `terraform destroy` removes it cleanly.
 This is itself a demonstration of what Infrastructure as Code is for.
-- **Manual build first, then automated.** Part A was built by hand through the console specifically to understand each AWS service before writing Terraform for it — the code in Part B is a direct translation of that manual build, not a template copied from elsewhere.
 - **Broad IAM permissions for now.** The Terraform deployer IAM user uses `AdministratorAccess` for simplicity in a personal project.
 In a team/production setting, this would be scoped to only the specific services this code touches.

 ## Challenges faced